Anhedonia: Social anxiety

 As mentioned above, social anxiety and social anhedonia differ in important ways.
-However, social anhedonia and social anxiety are also often comorbid.
+Social anhedonia and social anxiety, though, are also often comorbid.
 People with social anhedonia may display increased social anxiety and be at increased risk for social phobias and generalized anxiety disorder.
-It has yet to be determined what the exact relationship between social anhedonia and social anxiety is, and if one potentiates the other.
+The exact relationship between social anhedonia and social anxiety, and whether one potentiates the other, has yet to be determined.
 Individuals with social anhedonia may display increased stress reactivity, meaning that they feel more overwhelmed or helpless in response to a stressful event compared to control subjects who experience the same type of stressor.
 This dysfunctional stress reactivity may correlate with hedonic capacity, providing a potential explanation for the increased anxiety symptoms experienced in people with social anhedonia.
 In an attempt to separate out social anhedonia from social anxiety, the Revised Social Anhedonia Scale didn't include items that potentially targeted social anxiety.
 However, more research must be conducted on the underlying mechanisms through which social anhedonia overlaps and interacts with social anxiety.
 The efforts of the "social processes" RDoC initiative will be crucial in differentiating between these components of social behavior that may underlie mental illnesses such as schizophrenia.

-Primary relevance in schizophrenia and schizophrenia spectrum disorders
+Primary relevance in schizophrenia and its spectrum disorders

 Social anhedonia is a core characteristic of schizotypy, which is defined as a continuum of personality traits that can range from normal to disordered and contributes to risk for psychosis and schizophrenia.
 Social anhedonia is a dimension of both negative and positive schizotypy.
+Research has revealed that anhedonia reflects the diminished experience of pleasure, so individuals with schizophrenia reported that doing activities they previously found enjoyable is no longer enjoyable for them.
 It involves social and interpersonal deficits, but is also associated with cognitive slippage and disorganized speech, both of which fall into the category of positive schizotypy.
 Not all people with schizophrenia display social anhedonia and likewise, people who have social anhedonia may never be diagnosed with a schizophrenia-spectrum disorder if they do not have the positive and cognitive symptoms that are most frequently associated with most schizophrenia-spectrum disorders.

 Social anhedonia may be a valid predictor of future schizophrenia-spectrum disorders; young adults with social anhedonia perform in a similar direction to schizophrenia patients in tests of cognition and social behavior, showing potential predictive validity.
 Social anhedonia usually manifests in adolescence, possibly because of a combination of the occurrence of critical neuronal development and synaptic pruning of brain regions important for social behavior and environmental changes, when adolescents are in the process of becoming individuals and gaining more independence.